 Towards the end of the first year of your one-year Workmanship and Materials Warranty, we again recommend that any concerns you have be documented and forwarded to our office.
-Onni will be sending out a Year End reminder letter prior to your expiration date.
 Please use the service request form provided or the form located on our website www.onni.com.
-Alternatively you may simply email your list to customercare@onni.com.
-A representative of Onni will contact you to arrange a review of your concerns; during regular business hours.
+Alternatively you may simply email your list to customerservice@onni.com.
+A representative of Onni Group of Companies will contact you to arrange a review of your concerns; during regular business hours.
 Our representative will make repairs or adjustments as required under the terms and conditions of the Home Warranty Materials and Labour Standards Guide provided by National Home Warranty.
 If you are not in agreement with the corrective measures taken or the standards, National Home Warranty or the Homeowner Protection Office can assist you with your concerns.